romanyn36/romanyn36/README.md

 ## :dart: About Me
 <p>
 Hi!!
 My name Is Romani
-I’m a student in benha, faculty of computers and artificial intelligence, studying Artificial intelligence, computer science, And android apps developer graduated from “Android Kotlin Developer Nanodegree” at Udacity i'm fast learner love programming and new technologies love chess and coding.
+I’m a student in benha, faculty of computers and artificial intelligence. i'm fast learner. i love programming, new technologies, chess and problem solving i'm studying Artificial intelligence, computer science and working with most common technologies like combine ML models with NLP, RNN and other Deep Learning models. also working with Transfer Learning ,Generative models. in addition to self learning Android Development with kotlin and graduated from “Android Kotlin Developer Nanodegree” at Udacity also i have experience in desktop apps development with java. i use my experience to combine AI and create intelligent Apps and Projects like chat bots, image classification, speech recognition and articles clustering, object detection and classification. and others.
 </p>